Product placement: Later films

-A DMC DeLorean car was used in Back to the Future III.

 The James Bond film You Only Live Twice (1967) featured the Toyota 2000GT, and the films Smokey and the Bandit (1977) and The Cannonball Run (1981) film series featured conspicuous placements.
 The science fiction film E.T. the Extra-Terrestrial (1982) is often cited for its multiple, obvious placements, including the candy Reese's Pieces, into the plot.
 In the New World Pictures dub of The Return of Godzilla, Godzilla 1985, Dr Pepper was prominently placed in the new scenes shot for the dub.
 In a scene shot at an American military base, a vending machine is directly between two characters, and in similar scenes characters are often depicted drinking the soft drink.
-The Back to the Future trilogy has famously used product placement for the DMC DeLorean, with the car being converted by Emmett Brown into the franchise's signature time machine.

 Cheerios and Coca-Cola were placed in the Andrew Lloyd Webber musical Evita, in Superman: The Movie, and in its sequel Superman II.
 Clark Kent eats Cheerios for breakfast in Smallville.
 In Superman IIs climax, Superman crashes into a giant Coca-Cola advertisement and saves people on a bus bearing an ad for Evita, before he smashes into a Marlboro delivery truck.

 In the 1993 film Demolition Man, the fast food chain Taco Bell is integrated directly into the film's lore, depicting it as the only remaining restaurant franchise in existence by 2032.
 Since Taco Bell was not well known outside of the U.S., for the international release of the film it was replaced with Pizza Hut, another restaurant chain owned by Yum!
 Brands.
 Lines were re-dubbed and logos changed during post-production.

 In the film Cast Away, Tom Hanks, the lead character, is a FedEx employee.
 A volleyball from Wilson Sporting Goods is also prominently featured in the film.
 References to the delivery company FedEx are made throughout the film, and the company is central to the plot.
 The Internship (2013), which features two unemployed slacker friends seeking employment at Google, was described by Tom Brook of the BBC as "one huge advertisement for Google" that took "product placement to a startling new extreme".
 Rolling Stone magazine included it on a list of the 10 Egregious Product Placements in film.